sengupta/twss/README.rst

 This is an implementation of a simple double entendre classifier in Python.

 This currently uses a Naive Bayes classifier (the NLTK implementation) as a Python package.
-This was inspired by the @bvandenvos Ruby TWSS project and uses the same data corpus.
+This was inspired by the `bvandenvos Ruby TWSS project
+<https://github.com/bvandenbos/twss/>`_ and uses the same data corpus.

 This was built on the eve of `Barcamp Mumbai <http://barcampmumbai.org/>`_ 8 and presented during a session there.